The Kuranishi map for vector bundles on certain products of curves: The topology of the Kuranishi space

-Third, we observe that the moduli space is defined in a neighborhood of a singular point $E$ by at most $\HH^2(\End_0 E)$ equations.
-We required fine estimates, which we carried out separately for each component of the Kuranishi map.
-In fact, we showed in propositions \ref{split} and \ref{unf} that the difference of codimension and number of local defining equations is bounded below by $c_2$.
-Then, an application of Kirwan's Theorem\thinspace\ref{Kirwanthm}, combined with the estimate on the codimension of the set of unstable bundles for each component of the Kuranishi map, shows that removing unstable points does not change the homology of the moduli up to degree $q<c_2$, as we wished to show. \end{proof}
+Second, consider the case when the deformation space of $E$ contains stable bundles.
+We use the results of Sec.\thinspace \ref{Kur-split} and \ref{Kur-nonsplit} to conclude that the codimension of the set of unstable bundles is large and grows with $c_2$.
+Observe that the Kuranishi space is defined in a neighborhood of a singular point $E$ by at most $\HH^2(\End_0 E)$ equations.
+The codimension requires fine estimates, which we carried out separately for each component of the Kuranishi map.
+In fact, we showed in Prop.\thinspace \ref{split} and \ref{nonsplit} that the difference of codimension and number of local defining equations is bounded below by $c_2$.
+Then, an application of Eq.\thinspace (\ref{kirwan}), combined with the estimate on the codimension of the set of unstable bundles for each component of the Kuranishi map, shows that removing unstable points does not change the homology of the Kuranishi deformation space in degrees $0<q<c_2$.
+So that ${\mathbb K}_{c_2}(\Sigma, E)$ and $ {\mathbb K}^s_{c_2}(\Sigma, E)$ have the same homology in this range, as we wished to show. \end{proof}